 - The caller says the only way to pay is by phone.

 5. If you feel pressure, hang up and call the number on your utility bill.
 The scammer may encourage you to call a specific phone number to verify his claim that you owe money.
 Do not call any number provided by the caller.
 Instead, call the customer service number on your utility invoice.
 You can also search online for the company’s name plus the word “scam” or “complaint” and see what comes up.
 If you use a firm that manages utility costs, such as Cost Control Associates, call your contact there.

 6. Scammers look for opportunistic situations and timing.
 Timing is everything, and a skilled scammer knows to call and threaten a shut-off when it will really hurt you.
 Therefore:

-- Another popular time to scam people is during winter and summer months when it’s hard to get by without heat or air-conditioning.
+- Another popular time to scam people is during the winter and summer months when it’s hard to get by without heat or air conditioning.

 - If your area has recently suffered a disaster that affects utilities, such as power and water supplies, be extra careful.
 Scam operations often increase during vulnerable times.

 7. If it happens to you, spread the word.
 It’s easy to feel foolish or duped if a scammer gets the better of you.
 Whether you went for it or not, the best thing you can do is let others know about the attempted scam.
 Inform your boss, so that employees company-wide may be alerted.
 An informed workforce is a business’ best defense.

 - Use social media and the hashtag “#StopScams” to share your experience.

 - Report the scam attempt to the Better Business Bureau Scam Tracker.
 The Bureau will investigate and warn others.

 - File a complaint with the Federal Trade Commission.